OUR TEAM

 Serena Mendizábal

 Serena Mendizabal (she/her) is a Cayuga Wolf Clan Panamanian woman from the Six Nations of the Grand River Territory.
 Serena is a community-based researcher, grassroots organizer, and environmental advocate.
-Serena is the Just Transition Manager at Sacred Earth Solar.
+Serena is the Interim Managing Director at Sacred Earth Solar.
 Serena holds a Master's of Geography & Environment with a focus on Indigenous environmental health governance and industrial health impacts with Pictou Landing First Nation & Tobique First Nation.

 Serena first began her journey in clean energy when she was 18 working in community engagement and communications at the Six Nations of the Grand River Development Corporation, holding the largest First Nations clean energy portfolio in so-called Canada.
 While working in community engagement, she found gaps in community consent with her community’s clean energy portfolio and went on to further explore what a true ‘just transition’ can look like in a community of over 28,000 members.
 From there on out, Serena has dedicated her studies and extracurriculars to Indigenous self-determination, climate change, environmental health impact, and just clean energy transitions.
 Serena’s connections to climate advocacy, research, education, and direct action are numerous.

-Serena is the Co-Chair of the SevenGen National Indigenous Youth Energy Council, a Subject Matter Expert on Connecting for Climate Change Action, a Youth Action & Environment Fellow with the Lawson Foundation, a Board of Director with Student Energy and also works with Protect the Tract, a Haudenosaunee-led group in her community, Six Nations, focused on enforcing the traditional governance (the Haudenosaunee Confederacy)’s moratorium on development along the Grand River (Haldimand Tract).
+Serena is the Co-Chair of the SevenGen National Indigenous Youth Energy Council, a Subject Matter Expert on Connecting for Climate Change Action, a Youth Action & Environment Fellow with the Lawson Foundation, a Board of Director with Student Energy, and is also the Climate Action Lead with Protect the Tract, a Haudenosaunee-led group in her community, Six Nations, focused on enforcing the traditional governance (the Haudenosaunee Confederacy)’s moratorium on development along the Grand River (Haldimand Tract).
 Serena is passionate about self-determined community development, action, and futures, and believes in a future with Indigenous youth & elders leading; sovereign, healthy nations; and lands and waters back.

 Shane Monague

 Waabshkigan Shane Monague is a Two-Spirit Ojibwe & Potawatomi Anishinaabenini from Beausoleil First Nation, Christian Island, Ontario.
 He studied Digital Film Production in post-secondary and has since went on to work as communications support for various programs within his community.
-Shane currently resides in the Unceded Territory of the Algonquin Anishinaabeg in what is known as Ottawa, Ontario, where he is interning within Parliament.
-His relationship with the environment and his community informs and guides his work and future goals.
+Shane currently resides in his home reserve of G’chimnissing where he is also volunteering his time with several community-based anishinaabe language and cultural revitalization projects.
+His spirituality, relationship with the environment and his community guides all of the work he is a part of and informs his future goals for himself and his people.
 As a second-generation Indian Residential School Survivor, Shane has worked to become an Oshkaabewis/ceremonial helper for his people and is a passionate advocate for First Nations language and cultural revitalization.
 Shane looks forward to the journey ahead supporting the powerhouse team at Sacred Earth Solar.

 #JUSTTRANSITION